-WARNING: After any saddle adjustment, be sure that the saddle adjusting mechanism is properly tightened before riding.
-A loose saddle clamp or seat post clamp can cause damage to the seat post, or can cause you to lose control and fall.
-A correctly tightened saddle adjusting mechanism will allow no saddle movement in any direction.
-Periodically check to make sure that the saddle adjusting mechanism is properly tightened.
+WARNING: After any saddle adjustment, be sure that the saddle-adjusting mechanism is properly seated and tightened before riding.
+A loose saddle clamp or seatpost clamp can cause damage to the seatpost, or can cause you to lose control and fall.
+A correctly tightened saddleadjusting mechanism will allow no saddle movement in any direction.
+Periodically check to make sure that the saddle-adjusting mechanism is properly tightened.

 If, in spite of carefully adjusting the saddle height, tilt and fore-and-aft position, your saddle is still uncomfortable, you may need a different saddle design.
-Saddles, like people, come in many different shapes, sizes and resilience.
+Saddles are available in many different shapes and sizes.
 Your dealer can help you select a saddle which, when correctly adjusted for your body and riding style, will be comfortable.